ryanjzheng/335FinalProject/README.md

 Password: TEpKplKG5rDE662U

-to run, run npm i node start
-if running locally, use http://localhost:3000/google/callback as the callback URL, else uncomment other URL if in prod
+to run, run "npm i", then "node server.js" if running locally, use http://localhost:3000/google/callback as the callback URL, else uncomment other URL if in prod